 The precharge element filter lasts for 12,500 miles (20 000 km) or one year, whichever comes first.
 Replace the precharge element filter with a maintenance element filter, which lasts for 200,000 miles (320 000 km) or two years, whichever comes first.
-Each time the coolant is renewed, a precharge element filter installed before must be installing maintenance element filter.
+Each time the coolant is renewed, a precharge element filter must be installed before installing a maintenance element filter.